Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 against the JSON Schema provided as the value.

-Validation fails if the path does not exist, the metadata file does not exist, the metadata file is not a JSON file or it is not valid.
+Validation fails if the path does not exist, the metadata file does not exist, the metadata file cannot be loaded by the adapter or is not valid according to the validation handler.

 ### Combinations of Rules